helinwang/csvq/README.md

 # csvq makes plain text acceptable by photoshop data set import
-This tool converts strings into format that is photoshop data set import acceptable format by apply csv quoting and some other ticks.

 Photoshop can import strings from a text file, but often it shows error message like